cometkaizo/Monarch/README.md

 You can even make a macro that imports all the most commonly used syntaxes for you.

-## Current Features
+## Feature List

+- Comments
 - Functions
-- Local variables (stack)
+- Local variables
-- Parameters (stack)
+- Parameters
-- Return values
+- Return statements
+- If statements
-- Operators `+, -, >, !, or, and, xor, *`
+- Operators
+    - Equals
+    - Add
+    - Subtract
+    - Multiply
+    - Divide
+    - Greater than
+    - Lesser than
+    - And
+    - Or
+    - Xor
+    - Not
+    - Left shift
-- `if` statements
+    - Right shift
-- `while` loops
+- While loops
+    - Break
+- Console Input
-- User input
+- Console Output
-- Time tracking
+- Time
-- Support for jumping execution between multiple bytecode files
+- Literals
+    - String
+    - Byte
+    - Char